 - Road conditions

 Even when road conditions are great and the driver is doing everything right, accidents can still occur if the commercial motor vehicle (CMV) is not properly maintained.
-This lies on the trucking company’s shoulders.
+The maintenance of a commercial vehicle lies on the trucking company’s shoulders.

 Ongoing Maintenance of 18-Wheelers